Chestnut Maple Walnut Chocolate Bread

 How to plant a tree or wildflower from a fabric root-prune pouch is different than planting from a plastic pot.
 The fabric pot allows for the roots

-Demonstrating how to graft a fruit tree with Alderman on Prunus Americana rootstock.
+Demonstrating how to graft a fruit tree with Alderman on Prunus americana rootstock.
 Alderman plum is extremely cold hardy and produces big, dark red, sweet,

 Whatever you think of climate change projections, the impacts of extreme weather are evident: tropical cyclones in Alaska, arctic blasts, killer heat waves, extreme droughts, 500-year floods, mega wildfires, and life-threatening blizzards.
 The

-We sat down recently with our friends at the Nature Calls podcast at Cornell Cooperative Extension to talk about the use of agroforestry and biochar for ecological restoration and
+We sat down recently with our friends at the Nature Calls podcast at Cornell Cooperative Extension to talk about the use of agroforestry and biochar for ecological restoration

 The recently introduced Biochar Research Network Act would establish a national network of up to 20 research centers to expand the production and use of